nii-yamagishilab/VoxEffects/README.md

 Paper: [arXiv:2604.12389](https://arxiv.org/abs/2604.12389)

-This repository releases reproducibility utilities for the VoxEffects datasets described in our paper. **If you use this program or the VoxEffects database, you must cite the paper above.** See the [Citation](#citation) section for details.
+This repository releases reproducibility utilities for the VoxEffects datasets described in our paper. **If you use this program or the VoxEffects database, please kindly cite the paper above.** See the [Citation](#citation) section for details.

 The rendered audio files are not included.
 VoxEffects is derived from source utterances in external speech datasets, so this release provides: